RyanBijkerk/logitblog-website/_posts/2021-02-26-increase-the-success-rate-of-azure-devops-pipelines-using-pester.md

 ![pipeline-tests]({{site.baseurl}}/assets/images/posts/2021-02-26-increase-the-success-rate-of-the-azure-devops-pipelines-using-pester/pipeline-tests.png)
 </a>

-By default, a filter is applied to only show the aborted and failed test.
-By deselecting these options all tests will be shown.
+By default, a filter is applied to only show the aborted and failed tests.
+By deselecting these options, all tests will be shown.

 <a href="{{site.baseurl}}/assets/images/posts/2021-02-26-increase-the-success-rate-of-the-azure-devops-pipelines-using-pester/pipeline-tests-filter.png" data-lightbox="pipeline-tests-filter">
 ![pipeline-tests-filter]({{site.baseurl}}/assets/images/posts/2021-02-26-increase-the-success-rate-of-the-azure-devops-pipelines-using-pester/pipeline-tests-filter.png)
 </a>

-The code coverage tab will show the code coverage of each script and modules that have been included in the tests.
+The code coverage tab will show the code coverage of each script and module that were included in the tests.

 <a href="{{site.baseurl}}/assets/images/posts/2021-02-26-increase-the-success-rate-of-the-azure-devops-pipelines-using-pester/pipeline-coverage.png" data-lightbox="pipeline-coverage">
 ![pipeline-coverage]({{site.baseurl}}/assets/images/posts/2021-02-26-increase-the-success-rate-of-the-azure-devops-pipelines-using-pester/pipeline-coverage.png)